18F/development-guide/accessibility_scanning/README.md

 ## Accessibility Scanning using AccessLint

 [AccessLintCI](https://github.com/accesslint/accesslint-ci) is an automated accessibility scanning tool.
-It is configured with CircleCI to leave comments on Pull Requests stating potential accessibility problems with the committed code.
+It is configured with CircleCI (Travis and Jenkins support pending) to leave comments on Pull Requests stating potential accessibility problems with the committed code.

+### Getting started

+Regardless of what framework your project is using, you will need to add `gem: [accesslint-ci](https://github.com/accesslint/accesslint-ci)` to your `Gemfile` with the  gem.

 ### Setup with Jekyll